MicrosoftDocs/fabric-docs/docs/data-factory/pricing-dataflows-gen2.md

 ## Compute estimated costs using the Fabric Metrics App

 The [Microsoft Fabric Capacity Metrics app](../enterprise/metrics-app.md) provides visibility into capacity usage for all Fabric workspaces tied to a capacity.
-It is used by capacity administrators to monitor the performance of workloads and their usage compared to purchased capacity.
+It's used by capacity administrators to monitor the performance of workloads and their usage compared to purchased capacity.
 Using the Metrics app is the most accurate way to estimate the costs of Dataflow Gen2 refresh runs.
-While load-testing your scenario, create the Dataflow Gen2 item in a new workspace to reduce any reported noise in the Fabric Metrics App.
+When you load-test your scenario, create the Dataflow Gen2 item in a new workspace to reduce any reported noise in the Fabric Metrics App.

 The following table can be utilized as a template to compute estimated costs using Fabric Metrics app for a Dataflows Gen2 refresh: